mattrussi/gitlab-com-runbooks/docs/packaging/index.md

   - We have a dedicated project for all related IaC and automation: https://gitlab.com/gitlab-org/distribution/build-architecture/framework/foundation/gitlab-packages
   - A separate project is used to produce a packaging tools container that builds packages and package repositories, which is used in the publishing automation: https://gitlab.com/gitlab-org/distribution/build-architecture/framework/foundation/gitlab-package-tools
 - [ ] Is the service covered by any DDoS protection solution (GCP/AWS load-balancers or Cloudflare usually cover this)?
-  - The service is fronted by a dual-stack GCP global load balancer (included in the Terraform code), which has basic request rate protection enabled.
+  - The service is fronted by a dual-stack GCP global load balancer (included in the Terraform code).
+  - The backend services for the public storage bucket and BlobSigner have firewalls with a basic rate-limiting rule.
 - [ ] Are all cloud infrastructure resources labeled according to the [Infrastructure Labels and Tags](https://about.gitlab.com/handbook/infrastructure-standards/labels-tags/) guidelines?
   - Yes.
 This is included in the Terraform code.